jest-community/eslint-plugin-jest/docs/rules/no-jasmine-globals.md

 ### Rule details

-This rule reports on any usage of Jasmine globals which is not ported to Jest, and suggests alternative from Jest's own API.
+This rule reports on any usage of Jasmine globals, which is not ported to Jest, and suggests alternatives from Jest's own API.

 ### Default configuration